mastomoda-1126/experiments/README.md

 # School Ecosystem Simulator

 ## What This Script Does
 - Models a fictional “protected school　ecosystem interacting with a harsher external world that is shaped by AI/DX trends.
 - Simulates infrastructure decay, burnout, productivity, efficiency, and stakeholder utilities with explicit randomness so results are non-deterministic.
-- Tracks legacy staff, higher-adaptability teachers, and 100 generated students to see who burns out, leaves, or becomes “future hope Eafter a multiyear run.
+- Tracks legacy staff, higher-adaptability teachers, and 100 generated students to see who burns out, leaves, or becomes “future hope after a multiyear run.
 - Prints summaries before and after the run, compares staff against external requirements, reports student futures, and emits a lightly obfuscated hidden message if any students reach future-hope status.

 Run it with Python 3.10+: